davidzosterman/Bodybuilding_Judge/README.md

 Model creation and training were performed in the [neural_net_tuning_full_data.ipynb](./notebooks/neural_net_tuning_full_data.ipynb) notebook.

 We first created an original model called `TwoInputNet(nn.Module)`, a subclass of `torch.nn.Module`.
 The architecture is the following:
--A sequential set of layers to learn features of the first input image.
+- A sequential set of layers to learn features of the first input image.
 There were three convolution layers, each followed by a ReLU activation function and a 2D MaxPool.
--A sequential set of layers to learn features of the second input image.
-It is identical to that of the first input image -A sequential set of layers to combine the outputs from the two sets of convolutional layers.
+- A sequential set of layers to learn features of the second input image.
+It is identical to that of the first input image
+- A sequential set of layers to combine the outputs from the two sets of convolutional layers.
 There was a linear layer, followed by a ReLU activation, followed by a linear layer with an output of size 1, and finally a sigmoid activation layer.

 An output less than 0.5 was rounded down to 0 to indicate the first input image was the winner.
 An output greater than 0.5 was rounded up to 1 to indicate the second input image was the winner.